StabbyCutyou/buffstreams/README.md

 buffM.StartListening("5031", ListenCallbackExample)
 ```

 Again, BuffManager will keep hold of this socket, and all incoming connections internally to itself.
 It is nonblocking, so your program or library must continue to run while BuffStreams is listening and handling connections.
-It will not self-daemonize
+It will not self-daemonize.

 To listen requires a function delegate to be passed in, which meets the following interface: